Skip to main content

 Pregnancy and flu vaccine

 If you are pregnant, you should get the flu vaccine.
-You can get it for free from your GP surgery or pharmacy.
+You can get it for free from your GP practice or pharmacy when it's available.

 Why you should get the flu vaccine